jlder/SLM-recorder/docs/01_recorder_requirements.md

 - visualize/list files on SD;
 - download files from SD;
-- archive files to `/processed` when delete is requested.
+- archive root recording files to `/processed` when delete is requested.

 Web file management shall be accessible when recording is not active, including when recording is blocked by SD max-file-count maintenance while SD free space is still available.